-Founded on 8 October 1954, the The Royal Society of Arts and Sciences of Uppsala is one of the youngest learned societies in Sweden.
+Founded on 8 October 1954, the Royal Society of Arts and Sciences of Uppsala is one of the youngest learned societies in Sweden.
 Since its inception, it has been an interdisciplinary meeting place.
-For scholars of all faculties, at both Uppsala University and Swedish University of Agricultural Sciences, the Society offers a forum for discussion across disciplinary boundaries.
+For scholars of all faculties, at both Uppsala University and the Swedish University of Agricultural Sciences, the Society offers a forum for discussion across disciplinary boundaries.

 The Society was founded on the initiative of Ivar Modéer, a professor of Scandinavian languages.
 During their years as its Preses, Torgny Segerstedt (1961-1978) and Stig Strömholm (1979-2002), Vice-Chancellors of Uppsala University, made important contributions to the development of the Society.
 Professor of Political Sciences Sverker Gustavsson continued this work during his mandate as Preses (2003-2018).